Vital Human Resources are proud to unveil their new Safety Bus, a major step forward in site safety for contractors.

 “Our commitment to safety is absolute, as evidenced by the major developments launched in the last two years and the pipeline to continue innovation.”

-“The HSE are currently doing a case study on our safety innovations, in particular this vehicle.”
+“The HSE is currently doing a case study on our safety innovations, in particular this vehicle.”

 A dedicated HSE advisor coordinates and manages the vehicle on a day-to-day basis, and its early use has already seen it on sites across the UK.